nikwl/strawberry-data/README.md

 # strawberry-data
-Data for: A Strawberry Detection System Using Convolutional Neural Networks
+Data used to train ["A Strawberry Detection System Using Convolutional Neural Networks"](https://ieeexplore.ieee.org/document/8622466)

 Annotations were created using [LabelMe](https://github.com/wkentaro/labelme)